kheller18/data-structures-algorithms/questions/AWS.md

 19. What are the different types of EC2 instances based on their costs?
     + The three types of EC2 instances based on the costs are:
-      + On-Demand Instance - These instances are prepared as and when needed.
+      + `On-Demand Instance`: These instances are prepared as and when needed.
 Whenever you feel the need for a new EC2 instance, you can go ahead and create an on-demand instance.
 It is cheap for the short-time but not when taken for the long term.
-      + Spot Instance - These types of instances can be bought through the bidding model.
+      + `Spot Instance`: These types of instances can be bought through the bidding model.
 These are comparatively cheaper than On-Demand Instances.
-      + Reserved Instance - On AWS, you can create instances that you can reserve for a year or so.
+      + `Reserved Instance`: On AWS, you can create instances that you can reserve for a year or so.
 These types of instances are especially useful when you know in advance that you will be needing an instance for the long term.
 In such cases, you can create a reserved instance and save heavily on costs.

 20. What do you understand by stopping and terminating an EC2 Instance?
     + Stopping an EC2 instance means to shut it down as you would normally do on your Personal Computer.
 This will not delete any volumes attached to the instance and the instance can be started again when needed.
     + On the other hand, terminating an instance is equivalent to deleting an instance.
 All the volumes attached to the instance get deleted and it is not possible to restart the instance if needed at a later point in time.

 21. What are the consistency models for modern DBs offered by AWS?
-    + Eventual Consistency - It means that the data will be consistent eventually, but may not be immediate.
+    + `Eventual Consistency`: It means that the data will be consistent eventually, but may not be immediate.
 This will serve the client requests faster, but chances are that some of the initial read requests may read the stale data.
 This type of consistency is preferred in systems where data need not be real-time.
 For example, if you don’t see the recent tweets on Twitter or recent posts on Facebook for a couple of seconds, it is acceptable.
-    + Strong Consistency - It provides an immediate consistency where the data will be consistent across all the DB Servers immediately.
+    + `Strong Consistency`: It provides an immediate consistency where the data will be consistent across all the DB Servers immediately.
 Accordingly.
 This model may take some time to make the data consistent and subsequently start serving the requests again.
 However, in this model, it is guaranteed that all the responses will always have consistent data.

 22. What is Geo-Targeting in CloudFront?
     + Geo-Targeting enables the creation of customized content based on the geographic location of the user.
 This allows you to serve the content which is more relevant to a user.
 For example, using Geo-Targeting, you can show the news related to local body elections to a user sitting in India, which you may not want to show to a user sitting in the US.
 Similarly, the news related to Baseball Tournament can be more relevant to a user sitting in the US, and not so relevant for a user sitting in India.